 • Double Exposure Risk: You’re exposed to both your FX position and BTC’s price swings.
 Even if your trade is right, BTC volatility can wreck your margin.

 • Platform Risk: Most brokers accepting BTC aren’t regulated under major financial authorities.
 If they vanish, your funds go with them.
-No recourse.

 • No FDIC, No Safety Net: This isn’t your local bank account.
 If the platform goes down, you’re on your own.
 Bitcoin forex trading is pure counterparty risk.

 • Slippage and Execution Gaps: Unregulated platforms don’t always give you clean fills.
-What you see isn’t always what you get — especially during news events or market spikes.
+What you see isn’t always what you get, especially during news events or market spikes.

 • Regulatory Uncertainty: Governments haven’t figured out how to handle this space.
 One crackdown, and your broker could vanish overnight.